koor-tech/koor/Documentation/Storage-Configuration/Object-Storage-RGW/ceph-object-multisite.md

 kubectl -n $ORIGINAL_CLUSTER_NAMESPACE get secrets realm-a-keys -o yaml > realm-a-keys.yaml
 ```

-Edit the `realm-a-keys.yaml` file, and change the `namespace` with the namespace that the new Rook Ceph cluster exists in.
+Edit the `realm-a-keys.yaml` file, and change the `namespace` with the namespace that the new Koor cluster exists in.

-Then create a kubernetes secret on the pulling Rook Ceph cluster with the same secrets yaml file.
+Then create a kubernetes secret on the pulling Koor cluster with the same secrets yaml file.

 ```console
 kubectl create -f realm-a-keys.yaml
 ```

-#### Getting the Realm Access Key and Secret Key from a Non Rook Ceph Cluster
+#### Getting the Realm Access Key and Secret Key from a Non Koor Cluster

 The access key and the secret key of the system user can be found in the output of running the following command on a non-rook ceph cluster: